Electric polarization and magnetization in metals: First order modifications

 and in this case we expect there to be no build up of charge at any particular lattice site; we therefore expect $dQ_{\boldsymbol{R}}(t)/dt$ to vanish.
 In fact, from the definition of $Q_{\boldsymbol{R}}(t)$ and using (\ref{EDM1metal}) it can be show that

 Then, in Appendix \ref{Appendix:LinkCurrent} we show \begin{widetext}

-\end{widetext} where the first term in the second line results from the compositional modification of (\ref{linkCurrentMetal}), while the second and third terms from the dynamical modification.
+\end{widetext} where the first term in the second equality results from the compositional modification of (\ref{linkCurrentMetal}), while the second and third terms from the dynamical modification.
 Notably $\boldsymbol{J}^{(1)}_{{F}}(\omega)$ diverges in the dc limit, which is as one would physically expect given that we have not accounted for any scattering mechanisms.
-In fact, it is the third term in the second line of (\ref{jFmetal}) that will lead to the dc divergence of the electrical conductivity tensor; this term involves the second term of (\ref{EDM1metal}).
+In fact, it is the third term in the second equality of (\ref{jFmetal}) that will lead to the dc divergence of the electrical conductivity tensor; this term involves the second term of (\ref{EDM1metal}).
 Moreover, $\boldsymbol{J}^{(1)}_{{F}}(\omega)$ is gauge dependent, akin to $\boldsymbol{J}^{(1)}_{{B}}(\omega)$, and it is only through this gauge dependence that (\ref{jFmetal}) involves ``interband'' contributions.
-Notably if the energy bands of the crystal are isolated from one another then $\mathcal{W}^a_{nm}(\boldsymbol{k})\propto\delta_{nm}$ and consequently the interband contributions to $\boldsymbol{J}_{F}^{(1)}(\omega)$ vanish; in this limiting case the induced free current density involves only ``intraband'' contributions, which is as one would expect for simple models.
+Notably if all of the energy bands of the unperturbed crystal were isolated from one another and the corresponding Hilbert bundles assumed trivial, then one can take $U_{n\alpha}(\boldsymbol{k})$ proportional to $\delta_{n\alpha}$ such that $\mathcal{W}^a_{nm}(\boldsymbol{k})$ is proportional to $\delta_{nm}$ and thus the interband contributions to $\boldsymbol{J}_{F}^{(1)}(\omega)$ vanish; in this limiting case the induced free current density involves only ``intraband'' contributions, which is as one would expect for simple models.